 There are two basic measurements that we will use to calculate the properties of a PUF.

-• Intra-distance will give us an idea of how reproducible or reliable this given PUF is.
+• Intra-distance will give us an idea of how reproducible or reliable a given PUF is.
 Remember that we want to find a PUF that is consistent within the same device.

 • Inter-distance will give us an idea of how distinct this PUF will be across multiple devices.
 Remember that we want this function to be as different as possible across multiple devices.

-Quantative tests yield to model a PUF by Hori et al., Quantitative and Statistical Performance Evaluation of Arbiter Physical Unclonable Functions on FPGAs.
-ReConFig2010, pp.298-303, 2010.
+Quantitative tests used to model a PUF, by Hori et al., Quantitative and Statistical Performance Evaluation of Arbiter Physical Unclonable Functions on FPGAs.
+ReConFig 2010, pp. 298–303, 2010.